 What is a Betta sorority?

-Bettas sorority, or Betta harem, is a betta community tank that contains around 5 female Bettas.
-As we discussed earlier, the female Bettas are less aggressive and territorial than the males, but it depends widely on individual species.
+Bettas sorority, or Betta harem, is a betta community tank that contains around five female Bettas.
+As discussed earlier, female bettas are less aggressive and territorial than males, but this depends widely on individual species.
 So, choose their tank mates wisely.

 Tank Mates for sorority

-The other species of fishes whom you wish to keep with them should be fast swimming schooling fishes.
-They shouldn’t be fin nippers but can be bottom dwellers.
+The other species of fish that you wish to keep with them should be fast-swimming schooling fish.
+They shouldn’t be finnippers but can be bottom dwellers.

-For Betta sorority, you need a tank of at least 30 gallons capacity to give them ample space to swim.
-It would be best if you also had plenty of plantations and ornaments to make hiding places for them.
+For the Betta sorority, you need a tank of at least 30 gallons capacity to give them ample space to swim.
+It would be best to have plenty of plantations and ornaments to make hiding places for them.

 The fishes whom you can keep with the Betta sorority are –